cubbimew/cubbitest/README.md

-Odds and ends I wanedt to be able to refer to once in a while.
+Odds and ends I want to be able to refer to once in a while.